GGEMS/ggems/docs/Sphinx/v1.0/source/executable_program.rst

 Python
 ======

-Before using python and GGEMS, check GGEMS 'python_module' is in PYTHONPATH variale.
+Before using python and GGEMS, check GGEMS 'python_module' is in your PYTHONPATH variable.
 PYTHONPATH has to point to the GGEMS library too.

 Using GGEMS with python is very simple.
 A folder storing the project should be created.
 Inside this folder, write a python file importing GGEMS.